• Skip to main content

 Dagze District

 Dagze District is a municipal district under Lhasa City.
-It is located at the south corner of Lhasa River, 20 kilometers away from Lhasa.
 The original administrative area of Dagze County is the administrative area of Dagze District.

 Most popular sites

-Ganden Monastery, which was built in 1409 by Tsongkhapa, the founder of the Gelug Sect of Buddhism.
+Ganden Monastery, which was built in 1409 by Tsongkhapa, the founder of Gelug Pa of Tibetan Buddhism.
 Ganden is a Tibetan transliteration, means the world enlightened by the future Buddha Maitreya.
 Ganden Monastery is located on Wangpori Mountain, which is 3,800 meters above sea level, on the south bank of Lhasa River in Dagze District about 57 kilometers away from Lhasa.
-The monastery, stands next to the mountain, with overlapping buildings, majestic and majestic.
-In 1419, Tsongkhapa passed away in Ganden Monastery, in which the Pagoda that contains his body is still preserved in
+The monastery, stands next to the mountain, with overlapping buildings, majestic.
+In 1419 AD, Tsongkhapa passed away in Ganden Monastery, in which the Pagoda that contains his body is still preserved in

 Geography and climate

-Dagze District is located in the east of Lhasa City, on the middle reaches of the Lhasa River.
-The total area of the region is 1373 square kilometers.
-It is adjacent to Maizhokunggar County in the east, Zanang County in the south, Chengguan District in the west, and Lhunzhub County in the north.
+Dagze District is located in east of Lhasa City, on the middle reaches of Lhasa River.
+The total area of this region is 1373 square kilometers.

-Dagze District has an average elevation of 4,100 meters, and the lowest elevation of the river valley is 3,730 meters.
-The terrain is high in the north and south, and low in the middle.
-The north and south are the east-west Qala Mountains and the Guogalari Mountains, and the Lhasa River Valley in the middle is a typical “U “Type landform.
+Dagze District has an average elevation of 4,100 meters, and the lowest elevation of river valley is 3,730 meters.
+The terrain is high in north and south, and low in the middle.
+The north and south are east-west Qala Mountains and Guogalari Mountains, and Lhasa River Valley in the middle is a typical “U” Shape landform.

 Dagze District Folk Culture